lrynek/design-patterns/sfcasts/command-undo.md

 Next, we need to *implement* it in all of our commands.
 Let's start with `AttackCommand`.
 Open that and, up here at the top, we can see that PHPStorm is already mad at us because it's missing the `undo()` method.
-To implement that, click on the interface and press "Alt" + "Enter".
+To implement that, click on the interface and press "Ctrl" + "Enter".
 Select "Add method stubs", and since the `undo()` method is already selected, we can just press "Enter".
 At the bottom, we can see that our method was added.
 We can leave our "TODO" comment here for now because we still need to figure out what data